16 Amazing Optical Illusion Designs For Inspiration

 Line25 is reader supported.
 At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site.
 Learn more

-It is always fascinating to know that there is a lot of science involved in graphic designing.
-Though it is predominantly an art form, many aspects of it have roots in science.
-One of them is the optical illusions that can be found in graphic designing.
+It’s always fascinating to know that there’s a lot of science involved in graphic design.
+Though it’s predominantly an art form, many aspects of it have roots in science.
+One of them is the amazing optical illusion designs that can be found in graphic design.

 Time and again, we come across various illusions which seem nothing less than magic.
 From rotating circles to changing colors, many optical illusions have been studied in depth by many researchers to decode the illusion.
 As a designer, you can use such illusions to make your design more interesting and creative.
 Even if you do not wish to apply these illusions, it would be good to have knowledge about them.
 Below are some of the major optical illusion designs for your understanding and inspiration.